 9 Benefits of Threat Modeling

-This is the second post in our series about Threat Modeling (TM).
+This is the second post in our Threat Modeling (TM) series.
 The series is meant to provide basic information about the practice, why we love it, and how it can make your organization more secure.
 Check out our previous post here: What is Threat Modeling?

 These are the benefits you get from Threat Modeling your application or other system during the design phase:

 - Shared security vision: Instead of just pointing out problems, as the typical penetration test does, Threat Modeling provides agreement on handling security.
-It aligns the security of your system with the organizational security policy.
+It aligns your system’s security with the organization’s security policy.

 - Flaw prevention: Obviously, we assume you are doing Threat Modeling during the design phase.
 Threat Modeling will show flaws that could become vulnerabilities early in the process.
 Preventing problems is cheap — solving them after the fact is not!